Chnmtl/Class_Data_Process/README.md

 Q5.
 What is the mode of the grades?

 Q6.
-How does the box blot of the grades look like?
+How does the histogram of the grades look like?